icewolfz/jiMUD/docs/preferences.md

 - `Log errors` Log errors to {data}/jimud.error.log [FAQ - Predefined path variables](faq.md#what-predefined-variables-can-be-use-for-paths)
 - `Show extended error messages` Display extended stack information for errors
 - `Fix hidden windows` Move windows that have been hidden off screen to on onscreen
-- `Allow negative number for experience needed` causes the needed xp value in status display to allow to display negative when you have xp over required amt.
 - `Hide when minimized` will hide the main window and any window set as a child **note** due to bugs in linux this feature may not work
 - `Show in taskbar` will show or hide the main window from the system's taskbar
 - `Enable Background Throttling` disable or enable throttling when a window is in the background or hidden